Rock-bottom mortgage rates are rapidly receding into the past. Take these seven steps before the window closes.

 - Total cost to refinance: $2,000 (This includes all expenses and fees, from the initial appraisal to the final closing costs.)

 - Months to break-even: 20

 In this example, if we plan to stay in the house for more than 20 months, the refinance will pay for itself.
-If not, we’ve endured the hassle of refinancing and lost money doing it.
+If not, we’ve endured the hassle of refinancing and losing money in the bargain.

 A lower monthly mortgage payment is always welcome.
-Refinancing to a lower interest rate should drop your payment, although the details depend on your loan amount, your credit score and other factors.
+Refinancing to a lower interest rate should drop your payment.
+But you can’t be sure, since the details depend on your loan amount, your credit score and other factors.
 (Bone up on mortgage basics by reading “Home Buying 101: How to Choose the Best Mortgage Option for You.”)

 If you bought your home with a down payment smaller than 20 percent of the purchase amount, you probably were required to buy mortgage insurance.
 (It protects your home’s lender, not you.)
 Private mortgage insurance (PMI) charged on conventional loans can cost 0.5 percent to 1 percent of your loan’s value.
 Federal Housing Administration (FHA) mortgages include mortgage insurance, too.

 PMI adds $41.50 to $83 a month to your payment for every $100,000 of your mortgage.
 With FHA mortgages and some conventional loans, you have to pay mortgage insurance for the life of the loan — refinancing is the only way out.

 However, if you have 20 percent equity in your home when you refinance — whether through your payments or from appreciation of your home’s value — you won’t need mortgage insurance.
 (For more information on how and when you can stop paying PMI, click here.)